Difficult to dry

 The two things that give us pause when considering recommending the Pottery Barn Faux Alpaca Throw are the high price and the drying issue.
 If you can overlook the price, then you can also find a way to dry this throw or get it professionally cleaned.

-- Product Name Faux Alpaca Throw
+- Product Name Pottery Barn Faux Fur Alpaca Throw

 - Product Brand Pottery Barn